signalsfromthegrassroots/signalsfromthegrassroots.github.io/README.md

 # signalsfromthegrassroots.github.io
-A global youth-led NGO bridging the gap between young people's passions/aspirations and community needs
+A global youth-led NGO dedicated to mainstreaming young people in shaping and bettering the world